-It’s important to note that a high debt to income ratio may not be an immediate cause for concern.
+It’s important to note that high debt to income ratio may not be an immediate cause for concern.
 It all depends on your age and where you are in your career.

 For example, if you’re a millennial who recently bought their first home and your peak earning years are still ahead of you, it’s understandable and expected that you’d have a high debt to income ratio.
 You should be able to manage it as long as interest rates don’t shoot up and you continue to steadily increase your pay.

-However, if you’re a baby boomer nearing retirement or you’re on fixed income, a high debt to income ratio can be concerning and require further attention to help get your debts under control.
+However, if you’re a baby boomer nearing retirement or you’re on a fixed income, a high debt to income ratio can be concerning and require further attention to help get your debts under control.